Hark

 Fordum's Rift

-Today, the Rift serves as a natural barrier between the savanna of Riddles and the redwoods of Dunwel Fen.
-Its desolate expanse is nearly devoid of human settlement, as the treacherous terrain and eerie howling of the winds deter all but the most daring.
-Yet, the Rift is far from empty.
+Today, the rift serves as a natural barrier between The Savanna of Riddles and the redwoods of Dunwel Fen.
+Its desolate expanse is nearly devoid of settlement, as the treacherous terrain and eerie howling of the winds deter all but the most daring.
+Yet, the rift is far from empty.
 Strange and often dangerous creatures are said to creep from the cracks and crags of its jagged canyon walls.
-Preying upon the unwary and seething at humanity for that ancient defeat long ago.

 Crosshaven

-Crosshaven was established alongside the construction of the Sanroko Crossnational, its very foundation built by and for adventurers.
+Crosshaven was established alongside the construction of the Sanroko Crossnational railroad, its very foundation built by and for adventurers.
 The town boasts a culture entirely its own within Crudilex, shaped by the rhythms of traveling parties, daring quests, and the ever-evolving needs of heroes and explorers passing through.

 While Crosshaven operates under an official government, the true seat of power lies in the Tavern on the Hill, a legendary gathering place for adventurers.
-Here, a quiet but unshakable understanding binds its transient residents: if ever the town were in peril, its inhabitants—both locals and adventurers—would band together to protect it.
+A quiet but unshakable understanding binds its transient residents: if ever the town were in peril, its inhabitants, both locals and adventurers, would band together to protect it.
 This unspoken pact has kept Crosshaven safer and more orderly than any garrison of guards could ever hope to achieve.

 Yenna

-Thus, Yenna was born—the first city of the Palavier Republic.
+Once a federalist military camp which grew steadily over time and after the war transformed into a city.
+The first city of the Palavier Republic.
 Yenna embraced the Federalists’ modern ideals, repurposing the fruits of war engineering to serve civilian life.
-In this burgeoning city, the tools of conflict were finally turned to peaceful innovation: swords to plowshares.
-With this transformation, Yenna blossomed into a beacon of progress.
+With nearby saradross factories and industry and a blooming infrastructure Yenna has blossomed into a beacon of progress.
 The city introduced marvels such as electricity, indoor plumbing, canned goods, refrigeration, and even the talkie moving picture show, cementing its place as a window into the Republic’s vision for a brighter future for all of Crudilex.

 Saradross